camunda/camunda-docs/docs/apis-tools/migration-manuals/migrate-to-camunda-api.md

 <TabItem value='output-adjustments'>

-- Attributes attribute `id` was removed
+- Attributes attribute `id` has been removed.
 - The attribute `key` was replaced to `decisionRequirementsKey`

 </TabItem>